Frankish Bow Brooch Replica

 Medieval bow brooch - bronze

 07 Fi BueHahn Replica of a radiate headed brooch of the Hahnheim type from the Merovingian period of the 6th - 7th century.
-Bronze or silver plated.
+Bronze, silver-plated or 925 silver.
 6 x 3.3 cm.

 Details